 You can also duplicate the columns easily using the Power Query Editor in Power BI.
 This can be helpful when you have columns that you want to duplicate & make some temporary/permanent alterations to it in the Power Query Editor but not to your source data.
+In this tutorial, we learn 3 cool steps to duplicate columns with power query.

 Duplicate Columns Using The Power Query Editor